Control of relevant hazards associated with the procurement of food (including raw materials) in the context of HACCP

 This audit is carried out risk-oriented with a minimum frequency of 1 time every 3 years.
 For new suppliers, the audit is carried out prior to the first delivery.

-4. The supplier is certified by a private quality system accepted in Ketenborging.nl with the control of hazards of raw materials/commercial products specifically mentioned in the scope/scope.
+4. The supplier is certified by a private system accepted in Ketenborging.nl with the control of hazards of raw materials/commercial products specifically mentioned in the scope/scope.
 During such an audit, specific attention is paid to the control of raw material hazards and it is tested that all raw materials are assessed and the hazards are demonstrably controlled.

 In addition, food safety certificates accepted on Ketenborging.nl with a general scope (including the control of raw material hazards) are also considered sufficient provided that 1) the control for all raw materials/products has been assessed during the audit and 2) that the points mentioned under point 3 above are described in the audit report.
 In this case, a company must demonstrate by means of a report that an assessment has been carried out on the raw materials/products in question and that all relevant hazards have been demonstrably controlled (in practice, however, there is generally only limited attention to this within the audit for certification for these systems and there is, therefore, no guarantee that all raw materials will actually be assessed).
 For more information, see the NVWA website Quality Systems (control systems) and Supervision NVWA.